Australia in World War I: Battle of Messines

 On 7 June 1917, along with two British corps, the II Anzac Corps, consisting of the Australian 3rd Division, the British 25th Division and the New Zealand Division, with the Australian 4th Division attached, launched an operation in the Flanders region of southern Belgium, near Messines The objective was to eliminate a salient that had developed in the line south of Ypres, enclosing the Wytschaete–Messines ridge and thus providing the Germans with good observation and fields of fire that could threaten the major offensive that the British planned to launch around Ypres later in the year.
 The attack commenced with the detonation of 1000000 lbs of explosives that had been placed underneath the Messines ridge in 19 separate tunnels, completely destroying the German trenches.

 Following the explosions, the Allied advance was virtually unopposed as the Germans were too stunned and demoralised to put up much resistance.
-However, not everything went the Australians' way.
-The 3rd Division, under Major General John Monash, suffered heavy casualties when they were shelled by phosgene gas and shrapnel shells while moving towards the line of departure, nevertheless the division still managed to get into position for the start of the attack.
-Strong German counterattacks were launched the next day, once again supported by concentrated artillery fire; however, the advance was able to continue on through the mess of concrete blockhouses the Germans had erected and continued on until all the objectives had been taken.
+Not everything went the Australians' way; the 3rd Division, under Major General John Monash, suffered heavy casualties when they were shelled by phosgene gas and shrapnel shells while moving towards the line of departure, but the division still managed to get into position for the start of the attack.
+Strong German counterattacks were launched the next day, once again supported by concentrated artillery fire, but the advance was able to continue on through the mess of concrete blockhouses the Germans had erected and continued on until all the objectives had been taken.
 Australian casualties amounted to nearly 6,800 men.
 On 2 July 1917, Major General Holmes was mortally wounded by a German shellburst while surveying the Messines battlefield with the Premier of New South Wales, William Holman.